 Big data analytics was once an area of technology reserved for scientists, but corporations now need the technology to analyze huge volumes of data for a host of business reasons.
 Continue Reading

 Reducing servers results in smaller data center facility concerns and costs, but migrating apps to a SaaS model is not without its own unique hurdles.
 Continue Reading

 5Take the temperature-

-Agility, efficiency and mobility are three aspects of modern data center management.
-Learn how to monitor energy use, remain flexible like the cloud and keep up with mobile users with these tips.
+Agility, efficiency and mobility are three aspects of modern data centers, and the facility is a big part of it.
+Learn how to monitor energy use, remain flexible and save the environment.

 Metrics tools that examine energy efficiency provide broad measurements that are helpful for enterprises that want to minimize energy use.
 Continue Reading

 Stagnant strategies for data center cooling will keep energy bills climbing ever higher, but a more modern data center strategy can bring them back down to earth.
 Continue Reading